kamalsoft/skyline/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Roadmap

+Here are some ideas for future enhancements:

+- [ ] **User Accounts**: Allow users to sync their clocks and settings across multiple devices.
+- [ ] **Advanced Theming**: Introduce more themes and allow users to set custom background images or gradients.
+- [ ] **Weather Alerts**: Provide notifications for severe weather alerts for the user's current location.
+- [ ] **Internationalization (i18n)**: Add support for multiple languages in the user interface.
+- [ ] **Accessibility Improvements**: Continue to enhance the application to meet WCAG standards.

+See the open issues for a full list of proposed features (and known issues).

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).